rscharff23/Consonant-Cluster-Analysis/README.md

 In de Marneffe, Marie-Catherine and Lynn, Teresa and Schuster, Sebastian (Ed.) *Proceedings of the Second Workshop on Universal Dependencies (UDW 2018)* (pp. 173-182).
 Association for Computational Linguistics

-TODO: fix parsing to remove acronyms, work on digraphs to make sensible solution, maybe fix so that each cluster also includes its subsets (eg sprz also includes instances of prz)
+TODO: fix parsing to find solutions to problematic areas, then convert polish to ipa, cluster english sentences